Exposure to substances or mixtures in the workplace can pose significant health risks to workers.

 Records of air monitoring must be kept for a minimum of 30 years and must be made available to workers who are exposed.

-Exposure standards consultation and review
+Workplace exposure standards consultation and review

-During 2015 we held a public consultation process to examine the role of exposure standards and how they could be reviewed and maintained.
+During 2015 we held a public consultation process to examine the role of workplace exposure standards and how they could be reviewed and maintained.
 We sought feedback from stakeholders on:

-- the regulatory framework for exposure standards
+- the regulatory framework for workplace exposure standards

 - the costs and benefits associated with any proposed changes.